The Perfect 3 Days in Athens Itinerary

 One of the top-rated restaurants in Kolonaki is Kiouzin, which serves up traditional Greek food with a modern twist.
 Alternatively, you can head back again to Mnisikleous Street in Plaka and try one of the numerous taverns that line the street, such as Geros Tou Moria Restaurant.

-Useful Info for Spending 3 Days in Athens
+Useful Info for Visiting Athens

 Where to stay in Athens